aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/70-advanced-topics/100-pipelines/3000-new-pipeline.md

 </dependency>
 {{</highlight>}}

-Return to the file `PipelineStack.java` and edit as follows:
+Return to the file `WorkshopPipelineStack.java` and edit as follows:

 {{<highlight java "hl_lines=9-11 30-44">}}
 package com.myorg;